 "It looks like a tapestry," pedestrian Kevin Cheng said during a Sunday afternoon visit to downtown.
+"My kid obviously likes it," Rafael Blanco and crew make progress on the Third Avenue end of the mural.

-"My kid obviously likes it," he added, as his son danced around on the mural.
+he added, as his son danced around on the mural.
 It seems to be a source of fascination for many kids, who can be found absorbed in the patterns or making their own versions of hopscotch using the different shapes.
 Restaurants on South B Street have also treated Blanco and his team to lunch, and employees wave hello to them as they work on the mural.
 Blanco began his career as a classical studio artist, but transitioned to public art after his experience at the 24-Hour Reno Mural Marathon in 2014.
 Since then, his artwork has been commissioned around the country.
 The theme of diversity is a common thread in all his murals.
 Earlier this year, after finishing a mural in Elmhurst, just outside Chicago, he gave a TEDx Talk about his career path and love for public art.
 He highlighted how murals transform a site's appearance and are freely visible to anyone, as well as how creating them allows him to attach a meaningful social purpose to his passion for painting.
 "I understand public art as a public service, a gift to the community," Blanco said in his speech.

 He tied that sentiment to his newest mural.
-"This is not mine.
+This is not mine.
 Once it's done, this is left for the people of San Mateo to enjoy," Blanco said.
 "It's owned by anyone here in the city."
 On your next trip to downtown San Mateo, consider accepting Blanco's invitation.